import pandas as pd

 Why does constrained decoding matter?
 Imagine we want to select all the information we have in our table about the first 3 presidents of the U.S.

 In the absence of relevant data stored in our database, we turn to our language model.
-But one thing thwarts our plans - the language model doesn't know that we've stored the 2nd president's name in our database as 'John Quincy Adams'
+But one thing thwarts our plans - the language model doesn't know that we've stored the 3rd president's name in our database as 'President Thomas Jefferson', not 'Thomas Jefferson'.

 # Setting `infer_gen_constraints=False` - otherwise, this counter-example would work